 - Audience surrogate: A stand-in for the audience, to inject questions and thoughts on behalf of the audience.

-- The Chosen One: A type of hero who is destined for greatness or tragedy rather than earning it.
+- The Chosen One: A type of hero who is destined for greatness or tragedy rather than earning it through the choices they make of their own free will.

 - The Cynic: This untrusting character often provides skepticism or challenges the status quo.